ibmdbanalytics/ibmdbpy/docs/source/start.rst

 Selection
 ---------

 It is possible to subset the rows of an IdaDataFrame by accessing the IdaDataFrame with a slice object.
 You can also use the ``IdaDataFrame.loc`` attribute, which contains an ``ibmdbpy.Loc`` object.
 However, the row selection might be inaccurate if the current IdaDataFrame is not sorted or does not contain an indexer.
-This is due to the fact that dashDB stores the data across several nodes if available.
-Moreover, because dashDB is a column oriented database, row numbers are undefined.
+This is due to the fact that Db2 stores the data across several nodes if available.
+Moreover, because Db2 is a column-oriented database, row numbers are undefined.

 >>> idadf_new = idadf[0:9] # Select the first 10 rows